 These weaker stats help maintain the distinction between mooks and actual gunmen.
 They are less likely to hit (they jam easily in DCH, they are less accurate in DCA) and if a mook gets a lucky dice roll, the low damage means that the consequences are not likely to be deadly.
 It’ll be a grazing hit.

-DCH Peashooter [BODY 01, Projectile weapons: 03, Ammo: 06, R#05]
+DCH Peashooter [BODY 01, Projectile weapons: 03, Ammo: 06, R#05].

-M&M Peashooter [Ranged Ballistic Damage 2, Inaccurate]
+M&M Peashooter [Ranged Ballistic Damage 2, Inaccurate].

 .38 Special Revolver

-It was wielded by beat cops, police detectives, private dicks, etc. It’s the defining weapon of the hardboiled detective, carried in a leather shoulder holster over a tired white shirt.
+It was wielded by beat cops, police detectives, private dicks, etc. It’s the defining weapon of the hardboiled detective, carried in a well-worn leather shoulder holster over a tired white shirt.

-Being a revolver, it also benefited from the image of reliability that wheelguns have in fiction (in real life, it has been several decades since revolvers were more reliable than semi-autos).
+Being a revolver, it also benefited from the image of reliability that wheelguns have in fiction.
+In real life, it has been decades since revolvers were more reliable than semi-autos.

 Even in fiction, though, these weapons started being phased out by the mid-1980s.
 From then on, a .38 was likely to be considered a peashooter rather than the powerful and reliable combat-grade piece of the disillusioned NYPD detective interrogating punk informants in the neon squalor of 1970s Times Square.

-DCH .38 Special Revolver [BODY 03, Projectile weapon: 04, Ammo: 06, R#02, Drawback: Long Reload]
+DCH .38 Special Revolver [BODY 03, Projectile weapon: 04, Ammo: 06, R#02, Drawback: Long Reload].

-M&M .38 Special Revolver [Ranged Ballistic Damage 3]
+M&M .38 Special Revolver [Ranged Ballistic Damage 3].

 The good old Smith & Wesson Model 10 Military And Police, or the Colt Police Positive, are the two main exemplars of this category.
 The one below is the S&W, but these two revolvers look almost the same.
 They both debuted during the turn of the century.

-Medium Calibre Semi-Automatic Pistol
+Classic Medium Calibre Semi-Automatic Pistol

 Action heroes usually rake the slide of their pistol before a firefight erupts, to signify resolve and create tension.
 In practice, modern safeties are good enough that having an extra bullet in the chamber is okay, and raking the slide would just serve to eject a perfectly good round.

-DCH Medium Calibre Semi-Auto [BODY 03, Projectile weapon: 04, Ammo: 15, R#03]
+DCH Hi-Cap Medium Calibre Semi-Auto [BODY 03, Projectile weapon: 04, Ammo: 15, R#03].

 Large handguns – the basics

 DCH Magnum revolver [BODY 03, Projectile weapons: 05, Ammo: 06, R#02, Rec.
-STR 02, Drawback: Long Reload]
+STR 02, Drawback: Long Reload].

-M&M Magnum revolver [Ranged Ballistic Damage 4]
+M&M Magnum revolver [Ranged Ballistic Damage 4].

 DCH High-Power Semi-Auto [BODY 03, Projectile weapons: 05, Ammo: 09, Rec.
-STR 02, R#03]
+STR 02, R#03].

-M&M High-Power Semi-Auto [Ranged Ballistic Damage 4]
+M&M High-Power Semi-Auto [Ranged Ballistic Damage 4].

 Machine pistols – the basics

 A firearm slightly larger than a big pistol, built from the ground up for automatic fire.

-Such weapons do not quite fit a military or law-enforcement need — except for tank crews and the like — but they look cool and impressive.
+Such weapons do not quite fit a military or law-enforcement need, except for tank crews and the like.
+But they look cool and impressive.